peteroupc/peteroupc.github.io/colorgen.md

 - Treating the D50 white point as pure white can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
 - In certain industries, particularly print publishing, the CIELAB color space in use generally considers the D50 white point as pure white.

+<sup id=Note19>(19)</sup> B. MacEvoy calls these [_hue harmonies_](http://www.handprint.com/HP/WCL/tech13.html#harmonies).

+<sup id=Note20>(20)</sup> Although most RGB color spaces in common use define pure red, green, and blue as colors we can see, this is not always the case.
+For example, the [ACES color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all visible colors but has imaginary points for pure red, green, and blue.
+See also note 2.

+<sup id=Note21>(21)</sup> As [B. MacEvoy explains](http://www.handprint.com/HP/WCL/color5.html#subprobs), other things affect the mixture of two paints besides their reflectance curves, including their "refractive index, particle size, crystal form, hiding power and tinting strength", as well as "the material attributes of the support [e.g., the paper or canvas] and the paint application methods", which are not dealt with in this method.

 </small>